Danubyu Township: Demographics and Economy

-The population is largely rural with 87.7% of the total population in 2019 (167,378 people) lived in rural areas.
+The population is largely rural with 87.7% of the total population in 2019 lived in rural areas.
 Besides Danubyu, other settlements include Zagagyi and Kyaung Su.
 The average household size was 4.3 people in 2019.
 92.18% of the total population adhere to Buddhism while 6.4% of the population were Christians.

 Agriculture is the primary industry of the Township with a total of 121,774 acres (492.8 km2) of farmland.
 The main crop farmed is rice, with significant beans, pulse, corn and mango also being farmed.
 There are also poultry and pig husbandry in the township.
 Agriculture is largely unmechanized with only 5,776 Harvesters privately owned in the Township in 2019.
 After agriculture, the next industries employing the most people in Danubyu Township are Water-related industries and Sales.
 Fisheries and freshwater prawn farms are also important within the Township.

 The average income in the 2018-2019 fiscal year was 940,967 kyats (roughly US$635 by 2019 conversion rates).

 Notable people

-10th president of Myanmar Win Myint was born in Nyaungchaung, Danuphyu Township in 1945.
+10th president of Myanmar Win Myint was born in Nyaungchaung, Danubyu Township in 1945.